 I had already been surprised by abnormally cold weather and frequent (but needed) rainstorms in southern Arizona where we spend the winter.
 I was looking forward to what I thought would be a warm backpacking trip in desert.
 (I had been spoiled by previous winter trips to Arizona border wilderness in elevations around 1000 feet. )

 But most of our Joshua Tree trek was in Mojave Desert with elevations ranging from 4000 to above 5000 feet—and most of it was quite chilly.

-On a cool grey afternoon, we drove through north end of park to make start our “water drops” near the Riding Trail, our core route.
+On a cool grey afternoon, we drove through north end of park to start placing our “water drops” near the CRHT, our core route.
 Stashing water behind large rocks near spur trail to the Arch and Windows, we joined crowds of day hikers; so many lined up that David postponed taking a picture of the Arch until our return a week later.

 We left our hotel the next ice-cold morning to finish water drops; assaulted by gale force winds every time we left our vehicle.
 Cloud cover was replaced by dazzling white snow on the peaks west of us—perhaps the source of cold battering winds that met us on every ridge and high point.

 Joshua Tree human historyPeople have lived in the Joshua Tree area for at least 5,000 years including the Pinto Culture, Serrano, the Chemehuevi, and the Cahuilla.
 Cattlemen and miners came in the late 19th century, and white homesteaders arrived in the 1900s.
 Joshua Tree has 501 known archeological sites and 88 historic structures.